blowb/blowb-doc/preface.rst

 ~~~~~~~~~~~~~~~~~

 Docker is an emerging technology which can isolates service better.
 However, there is no thorough document at this point
-which explains how to set up integrated service using Docker.
-This document was written so that people who want to set
+which explains how to deploy integrated service using Docker.
+This document was written so that people who want to
-up a server using Docker can have a guide to follow and a reference to look up.
+deploy service using Docker can have a guide to follow and a reference to look up.

 Political Reasons